 When you are done for the day, or for that project, run

 rig project sync:stop from the project root to clean up any running

-unison containers for that project.
+sync containers for that project.

-Skipping File Sync on Linux Environments
+How File Sync works in Linux Environments

 Linux environments have native filesystem performance without anything as complex as file sync, because they do not need to use a virtualization layer to have access to the Linux Kernel's container support.

 For this reason, any environment running on Linux will have local bind volumes created automatically where a Unison/sync volume would be used.
 This allows for the use of named volumes, but avoids using Unison where local filesystems have all the functionality needed.

 Setting up file sync manually using Override Files